cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 Gate: every node printed `NODE READY: devstats-... v${K8S_PATCH} ...` - the first field MUST be that node's own `devstats-*` name, NOT `localhost` (kubelet registers under it).

+Recovery if a run died in [6] with `grub-install /multiselect` / `dpkg: error processing package grub-pc` (nodes set up before the debconf preseed above existed): just re-run the whole NODESETUP on that node - the preseed + `dpkg --configure -a` heal the half-configured grub-pc, and everything after it is idempotent.
+Verify with: `dpkg --audit` (must print nothing) and `sysctl -n net.netfilter.nf_conntrack_max` (must print 2621440).

 ### 1.8 kubeadm init + flannel + /22 pod CIDRs + 1024 pods (master FIRST, before joins) [master]